-- 1. High school diploma, GED, or equivalent and/or having completed an associate degree from an accredited institution.
-High school diplomas from foreign schools need to be evaluated by a Foreign Credential evaluator.
+- 1. High school diploma, GED, or equivalent and/or an academic transcript showing successful completion of an Associate Degree program (or higher), or two years' worth of postsecondary work (60 or more credits) acceptable for full credit toward a baccalaureate degree.
+High school diplomas or degree from foreign schools need to be evaluated by a Foreign Credential evaluator that is a member of a recognized association (NACES, AICE, NAFSA, AEA, AACRAO).
 For Admission Requirements to be met, the evaluation results must be the equivalent of graduating from an accredited high school in the United States. - 2.
 Complete an interview with an FNU admissions representative. - 3.
-Submit a completed and signed Enrollment Application. - 4.
-Official transcripts from high school or post-secondary institution to be mailed directly to the Registrar's Office (must be received at the Registrar's Office within the student's first semester). - 5.
+Submit a completed and signed Enrollment Application.

+- 4. Official transcripts from high school or post-secondary institution to be mailed directly to the Registrar's Office (must be received at the Registrar's Office within the student's first semester). - 5.
 Take the Diagnostic Test.
 Students with an SAT score of 880 or above and an ACT score of 19 or above on all the subtests are exempt from this exam.
 Students scoring below the set level on the diagnostic test will be required to take Basic Skills courses to improve their readiness for successful university work.

-NOTE: International students, on an I-20 Visa, applying to Florida National University's baccalaureate programs, and whose native language is not English, must take the Test of English as a Foreign Language (the TOEFL) and obtain a score of 500 or higher on the paper based version, or 62 or higher on the internet-based version, or a score of 5.5 on the IELTS, or a 44 on the PETA.
+NOTE: International students, on an I-20 Visa, applying to Florida National University's baccalaureate programs, and whose native language is not English, must take the Test of English as a Foreign Language (the TOEFL) and obtain a score of 62 and above with each section with an acceptable level (intermediate or fair and above), or a score of 5.5 on the IELTS, or a 44 on the PETA.